 Thanks for reading.

-A few days ago I posted an article entitled, “Are You a Sheep?”
-The post focused on Jesus’ words found in John 10: 24-30.
+A few days ago I posted an article titled, “Are You a Sheep?”
+The post focused on Jesus’ words found in John 10:24-30.
 This post will also revolve around Jesus’ words in this text but, we will only be looking at verse 30.
 This is what Jesus says in John 10:30:

 ‘I and the Father are one.’ -ESV